The one question I received the most when I was a Walt Disney Imagineer was, “How do I become a Walt Disney Imagineer?”.

 - project managers

 - Show Writers

 - Research and Development individuals that pair with R&D colleges and universities around the world

 Disney Imagineering, like most jobs in the public and private sectors, requires specific levels of education to meet the minimum level of skills to be considered for certain roles and positions.
 Imagineering has clearly defined minimum levels of education for their roles.

-Typically, for this position, its preferred to have a master’s degree in Architecture or a similar design program, i.e. master planning, landscape architecture, architecture, etc. but it’s not required.
+Typically, for the Senior Design Manager position, it’s preferred to have a master’s degree in Architecture or a similar design program, i.e. master planning, landscape architecture, architecture, etc. but it’s not required.

 Though preferred colleges and universities are targeted by Disney for recruiting purposes, attendance at these instititutions are not a requirement for future candidates.
 Other disciplines within WDI target minimum levels of education.
 For example, if you are considering a position in the Show Studio, i.e. Show Manager, Show Producer, etc.; these individuals typically have some form of a liberal arts degree, often in theater or the performing arts.
 Individuals interested in becoming an illustrator or concept designer at Imagineering, often have liberal arts degrees while Show Writers and other Creative disciplines often have degrees in literature or English.

 🟢 Looking for a college or university that has a themed entertainment degree program?
 Check out our list here.

 I believe work experience goes further than the type of a person’s degree in landing any position, whether it’s with Disney or elsewhere.
 Dedicated work experience in your respective field or similar field goes a long way.

 In my opinion (which I believe Imagineering believes as well) the college degree and education of a candidate was the ticket in the door, however, the type and quality of the work experience, an individual’s talents, and their personality were equally if not more important.